demisto/content/Packs/Campaign/Scripts/ShowCampaignRecipients/README.md

-Displays the phishing campaign recipients email addresses and their amount.
+Displays the phishing campaign recipients' email addresses and the number of incidents each email address appears in. .

 ## Script Data
 ---